cloud-native-compositions/compositions/docs/author_first_composition.md

     role: Developer
 ```

 Such an object that abstracts away the underlying complexity and provides the input to a Composition is called a Facade.
-Facade is defined as a CRD that parametrizes the Composition.
+A Facade is a CRD that captures the inputs from the user which are then used in the Composition.

 ## Composition

 Let’s define a Composition that uses the Facade and creates a web-server Deployment, Service and a Configmap.
 We shall use `jinja2` based templating in this example.

 A preview of such a [composition](https://github.com/cloud-native-compositions/compositions/tree/main/samples/FirstComposition) looks like this:

 ```yaml
 apiVersion: composition.google.com/v1alpha1